 Years of excessive exposure to meat, gherkin, and cheese has meant we’ve earned the very official title of Expert Burger Eaters.
 Yes, it’s 100% legit, please don’t look it up.
-And as expert burger eaters, we’re going to tell you about some of the best burgers we’ve eaten in London recently.
+And as expert burger eaters, we’re going to tell you about some of the best burgers we’ve eaten in London.
 Trust us when we say that you’ll want to know what every single one of these tastes like.

-Burger and Beyond make deceptive little buns.
+Burger & Beyond in Camden makes deceptive little buns.
 They’re palm-sized and filled with charred but juicy smash patties.
-You’ll look at one and think, I can put away two.
+You’ll look at one and think, 'I can put away two’.
 Au contraire our bun-loving friend, these little fellas are rich, smeared with smoky or burnt butter mayo, and dripping in American cheese.
 Of course you could just get a single patty, but where’s the fun in that?

 Chick 'N' Sours

 Is it a fried chicken burger, or a fried chicken sandwich?
-What’s the difference if it’s in between bun?
+What’s the difference if it’s in between a bun?
 Does anyone even care?
-The K-Pop from Chick ‘N’ Sours is the answer to all of these questions.
+The K-Pop from Chick ‘N’ Sours in Dalston is the answer to all of these questions.
 Not because it talks or has erudite opinions, but because once you’re eating a perfectly crispy but still juicy chicken thigh that’s smothered in gochujang mayo, you won’t care at all.

 What Kingly Court's Stax Diner lacks in square feet, it makes up for in great food.
 The classic cheeseburger is everything you want from a burger.
 Toasted brioche bun?
 Yes.
 Not one, but two beef patties?
 Sure.
 American cheese, gherkins, crispy onions, and chips on the side?
 Tick, tick, tick.